NewsBack to News

 Scorching IB results at Westminster Academy

 International Baccalaureate Career-related Programme (IBCP) students achieved an impressive 100% pass rate.
 The IBCP blends a vocational, career-based course with at least two IB subjects and a similar core to the Diploma Programme.
-For the first time this year, every student graduated with a Level 3 Maths qualification, giving students the numeracy skills to have an edge over their peers.
-IBCP student Beslinda Musa, who achieved IB certificates in English Language and Literature and maths, alongside a BTEC Extended Diploma in Applied Science said, “I have really enjoyed studying the IBCP, particularly the service learning element of the IB Core - it is great to do something different outside your academic field.
+This year, for the first time, every student graduated with a Level 3 Maths qualification, alongside a BTEC Extended Diploma in Applied Science, Business or Media, giving students the numeracy skills to have an edge over their peers.
+IBCP student Beslinda Musa will be reading Psychology at City University after achieving IB certificates in English Language and Literature and maths, and a BTEC Extended Diploma in Applied Science.
+Beslinda commented, “I have really enjoyed studying the IBCP, particularly the service learning element of the IB Core - it is great to do something different outside your academic field.
 Throughout my seven year journey at WA I have become more appreciative of the teachers.
-No matter what they are always there for you and help you through everything.”
+No matter what, they are always there for you and help you through everything.”
+Beslinda’s peers were equally successful; there were strong results in all three IBCP pathways, reflecting the Academy being awarded BTEC School of the Year by Pearson in July 2018.

 The Year 13 cohort have been much praised by staff for their caring, reflective approach, working very closely with both peers and staff to support one another throughout their IB courses.
-They are now continuing to work hard despite having finished exams, with some students volunteering at the school and others taking up opportunities such as the Duke of Edinburgh’s Gold Award and expeditions in the Peruvian Amazon and the Canadian Yukon with the British Exploring Society.
+Since finishing exams in May, they have continued to work hard, with some students volunteering at the school and others taking up opportunities such as the Duke of Edinburgh’s Gold Award and expeditions in the Peruvian Amazon and the Canadian Yukon with the British Exploring Society.

 Principal Dr Saima Rana congratulated students, adding, “Beyond their fantastic results, I am immensely proud that this was the cohort who initiated sustainability and LGBT plus inclusion strategies among the student body, led a charity campaign raising over £1500 for Children in Need, and made their voices heard in the pilot Amplify programme.
 This is an inspirational group of young people who will continue to use the tool of education to make a difference.